cleverfakealias/langchain-rag-app/README.md

 ## Testing

 The application includes comprehensive functionality testing through the web interface.
-You can test the system by:
+You can test the system by uploading documents and asking questions.
 ## Development

 ### Testing the Application